allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 ### Error handler

-As well as setting handlers to handle requests you can also set a handler to handle failures in routing.
+As well as setting handlers to handle requests you can also set a handler for failures in routing.
 Failure in routing occurs if a handler throws an exception, or if a handler calls [`fail`](http://vertx.io/docs/apidocs/io/vertx/ext/web/RoutingContext.html#fail-int-) method.
 To render error pages we use error handler provides by Vert.x: